Services of the Titusville Library

 Staff in the children's area: Provide assistance with selecting materials for the Accelerated Reader program or just finding books with an appropriate reading level

-Craft classes and book clubs for adults: Subjects and times may change check the schedule.
+Craft classes and book clubs for adults: Subjects and times may change check the schedule above.

-Second Harvest helps people sign up for ACCESS Florida benefits on Fridays from 9am - 2pm on a first come, first served basis.
+Second Harvest helps people sign up for ACCESS Florida benefits on 1st and 3rd Fridays from 9 am-2 pm on a first-come, first-served basis.

 Includes online access to genealogical information, newspapers & magazines, Rosetta Stone, investments, consumer education and much more.